What is a Headless CMS?

 To be able to preview any of your content, you will need to attach a head (or multiple heads).
-Connecting a head is done through a RESTful API, where the content is made accessible from the Headless CMS.
-To access the content a head has to make calls to this API, which enables the content to be displayed on the given device.
+Connecting a head is done through a RESTful API or by using GraphQL, where the content is made accessible from the Headless CMS.
+To access the content a head has to make calls to the API, which enables the content to be displayed on the given device.
 That means the content created is idle until any API calls are made from a head and it will not actively be distributed or made viewable without a head specifically calling for the content to be displayed.

-Is a Headless and Decoupled CMS the same?
+Is a Headless CMS and a Decoupled CMS the same?

 Headless has obvious differences from a traditional CMS, but is often compared to Decoupled CMS' (sometimes referred to as Decoupled Architecture).
 This is not without reason, since a Decoupled CMS is closely related to a headless CMS as they share the same independence from the head.

 While the basic principles behind the two are the same - a single body communicating with one or more heads through an API - there is one key difference between the two.
 Whereas a Headless Content Management is completely headless, a Decoupled CMS is a hybrid of a headless and a traditional CMS. .

 The difference boils down to a question of what came first: The API or the CMS?